Ferrostar

 Android

-Android developers should always build using the latest publicly available Android Studio version.
+Android developers should always build using the latest stable Android Studio version.

 However, Android end users are much slower to get new OS major versions for many reasons.
-We currently support API level 25 and higher (with some caveats).
-At the time of this writing, it covers 96% of Android users.
+We currently support API level 25 and higher.
+At the time of this writing, the support target covers 96% of Android users.
 We will use publicly available data on API levels and developer feedback to set API level requirements going forward.

 Android API Level caveats

 API levels lower than 26 do not include support for several Java 8 APIs.
 Crucially, the Instant API, which is essential for the library, is not present.
-If you cannot raise your minimum SDK to 26 or higher, you may need to enable Java 8+ API desugaring support.
+We work around this using Java 8+ API desugaring support.
+As we are able to raise our support target, we will remove the desugaring, but for now, we need the compatibility shims / backports.
+This requirement probably extends to your apps as well if you target API 25.

 We recommend supporting the newest API version possible for your user base, as Google officially drops support for older releases after just a few years.